Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 With that said is it worth spending considerable time and energy, tens of thousands of dollars, and your life savings to build a bomb shelter as we did?
 Probably not.
 In such a situation it’s difficult to be prepared without going to the same lengths that we did.

-We had a bomb shelter different from a fallout shelter.
-Somehow it was thought that the rural mountainside where we lived was a target for a direct nuclear strike.
-Because of this fear our shelters went deep underground and had years’ worth of supplies.
+Somehow, it was thought that the rural mountainside where we lived was a target for a direct nuclear strike.
+Because of this fear, our shelters went deep underground and had years’ worth of supplies.

 What is a Nuclear Blast Fallout?